 This module is suitable for any health professional, involved in delivering or managing the care of cardiac patients in the acute or community setting.

-This module is delivered through a blended approach with a combination of 5 face to face contact days, work based learning and additional educational support through MyDundee (the University virtual learning environment).
+This module is delivered through a blended approach, work based learning and additional educational support through MyDundee (the University virtual learning environment).
 Access to MyDundee offers students easy access to web resources and documents needed for their studies, as well as facilitating discussions and the exchange of ideas with fellow students and tutors.

 - The aim of this module is to allow students to explore the prevention, diagnosis, acute and long term management of common cardiac conditions

 - To enable participants to develop and apply underpinning knowledge, skills and attitudes to the management of patients with acute and long term cardiac conditions

 Through application to practice, students will develop the necessary evidence-based knowledge, attitudes and skills to make a safe and effective contribution to the care and management of cardiac patients across the continuum of care.

 The module covers key areas in the management of cardiac patients including